A free boundary isometric embedding problem in the unit ball: Openness of the solution space

 \subsection{Existence of solutions to the linearised problem}

-First order elliptic boundary problems satisfy a version of the Fredholm alternative, see \cite{wendlandelliptic}.
-However, the boundary operator needs to satisfy a certain compatibility condition, the so-called Lopatinski-Shapiro condition, which is for instance defined in Chapter 4 of \cite{wendlandelliptic}.
-It is not hard to prove that both $\mathcal{L}$ and $\mathcal{L}^*$ satisfy this condition.
-However, in order not to interrupt the flow of the argument, we postpone the proof to the appendix.
-We are now in the position to prove the following solvability criterion.
-From now on, all norms are computed with respect to the isothermal Euclidean coordinates on $D$. \begin{lem} Let $q\in\mathcal{A}^{0,\beta}_A$, $\psi \in C^{1,\beta}(\partial D)$.
-Then the existence of a one-form $w\in \mathcal{B}^{1,\beta}_{A}$ with $\mathcal{L}(w)=(q,\psi)$ is equivalent to the identity
+First-order elliptic boundary problems satisfy a version of the Fredholm alternative if the boundary operator satisfies a certain compatibility condition, the so-called Lopatinski-Shapiro condition; cf. \cite{wendlandelliptic}.
+A definition of this condition can be found in Chapter 4 of \cite{wendlandelliptic} for instance.
+It can be proved that both $\mathcal{L}$ and $\mathcal{L}^*$ satisfy this condition.
+We postpone the proof to the appendix.\\ We proceed to prove the following solvability criterion.
+From now on, all norms are computed with respect to the isothermal Euclidean coordinates on $D$. \begin{lem} Let $q\in\mathcal{A}^{0,\alpha}_A$ and $\psi \in C^{1,\alpha}(\partial D)$.
+Then there exists a one-form $w\in \mathcal{B}^{1,\alpha}_{A}$ with $\mathcal{L}(w)=(q,\psi)$ if and only if